Dirack/myMarkdownTemplates/teste/README.md

-## Welcome to Try it on docker VFSA Environment!
+## Welcome to Try it on docker CREGATHERSTACK Environment!

-This is a docker container with VFSA 1.1.1, and Madagascar package version 3.0 installed and pre-configureds designed as a "try on" experience.
+This is a docker container with CREGATHERSTACK 0.1.0, and Madagascar package version 3.0 installed and pre-configureds designed as a "try on" experience.
 This container has minimum resources configuration to allow portability, you can install other packages with apt-get if you need, use the following user account:

 - Your user is: tryitondocker
 - Your password is (sudo included): 12345

-#### About VFSA
+#### About CREGATHERSTACK

-VFSA is an open-source software package for Very Fast Simulated Annealing global optimization of the zero offset Common Reflection Surface (CRS) parameters in Madagascar.
-You can get more details in [VFSA main page](https://github.com/Dirack/vfsa).
-VFSA package is installed in
+CREGATHERSTACK is an open-source software package for Common Reflection Element (CRE) stack in Madagascar.
+You can get more details in [CREGATHERSTACK main page](https://github.com/Dirack/creGatherStack).
+CREGATHERSTACK package is installed in
-$RSFSRC/user/vfsa, you can check out this directory for the programs and user examples.
+$RSFSRC/user/creGatherStack, you can check out this directory for the programs and user examples.

 #### About Madagascar